huijing/huijing.github.io/_posts/2019-07-10-the-importance-of-representation.md

 That changed in 2014 when I [attended not 1, but 2 web conferences]({{ site.url }}/blog/reflecting-on-this-web-developer-journey#the-web-development-conferences), [Form, Function & Class 5](http://2014.formfunctionclass.com/) in Manila, and [CSSConf.Asia 2014](https://2014.cssconf.asia/) in Singapore.
 I realised that physically being at a conference was very different from watching videos at home.

-Now, I was and still am a cheap Asian stereotype, so I started scheming ways to get to conferences without having to pay for them.
+I was and still am a cheap Asian stereotype, so I started scheming ways to get to conferences without having to pay for them.
 Volunteering was a good start, which led to hosting, and eventually I ended up speaking at conferences as well.

 <img srcset="{{ site.url }}/assets/images/posts/representation/rep-480.jpg 480w, {{ site.url }}/assets/images/posts/representation/rep-640.jpg 640w, {{ site.url }}/assets/images/posts/representation/rep-960.jpg 960w, {{ site.url }}/assets/images/posts/representation/rep-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/representation/rep-640.jpg" alt="Volunteering, hosting and speaking at conferences">

 The environment I grew up in and all my past experiences shapes my thoughts and opinions right now.
-This also means my thoughts and opinions had changed from the past, and will continue to change as time moves forward.
+This also means my thoughts and opinions have changed from the past, and will continue to change as time moves forward.
 You may or may not agree with me, and that's perfectly fine.

 I'm a fairly pessimistic person, in that, I tend to hold on to the negative things more than the positive.
 The only thing I have going for me is that I'm aware I do this.
 Unfortunately, my rational brain can never seem to override how I feel at any time.